AndreyShashlovDev/flexdi/README.md

 # FlexDI

-A flexible, efficient, and lightweight dependency injection library for React applications.
-Future versions plan to add Vue support.
-The current version only implements the React part.
+A flexible, efficient, and lightweight dependency injection library for <b>React/Vue3</b> applications.

 The library is inspired by the principles and architectural approach of NestJS and Angular, but adapted for frontend applications.